polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 Where:
 - `randomness`: Randomness accumulator snapshot relevant for validation of next epoch blocks.
-In other words, the randomness used to construct the tickets.
+In other words, the randomness used to construct the tickets targeting epoch `N+1`.
-- `authorities`: List of validators scheduled for next epoch.
+- `authorities`: List of authorities scheduled for next epoch.

 This descriptor is `SCALE` encoded and embedded in a `DigestItem` of the `Digest` log.

 #### 6.4.1.
 Startup Parameters

-Some of the initial parameters for the first epoch, Epoch `#0`, are set through the genesis configuration, which is defined as:
+Some of the initial parameters by the first epoch (`#0`), are set through the genesis configuration, which is defined as:

 ```rust